mutluhanuzmez/personal-web-page/content/raw-blog/eeg-ml-papers.md

 ### Motivation and brief overview (from Abstract)
 - Developing a Deep Learning approach for EEG based MI-BCI system could potentially be used the improve current stroke rehabilitation strategies.
 ### Previous methods (Intro) & their limitations
-- In this paper alsit is mentioned that CSP and SVM most used algorithms for EEG classification but there writes also there are previous works which MLP(multi-layer-perceptron) can be used with CSP instead of SVM.
+- In this paper it is also mentioned that CSP and SVM most used algorithms for EEG classification but there writes also there are previous works which MLP(multi-layer-perceptron) can be used with CSP instead of SVM.
 ### Proposed Solution
 - CNN layers is used for learning generalization featuers and dimension reduction while a conventional Fully Connected(FC) layer is used for classification.
 Both togeher can be applied to the raw eeg signals.
 ### Discoveries